dogukanincee/code4life/README.md

 * In molecules module, required molecules are gathered to produce the medicine.
 * In laboratory module, robots will create medicine to increase their health points.

 Samples need some molecules which will be gathered from the molecules module.
 That is called cost.
-After they are gathered, in the laboratory, corresponding medicine will be produced.
+After they are collected, in the laboratory, corresponding medicine will be produced.
 This cycle goes on until the max move.

-However, there are some restrictions about the complex.
+However, there are some restrictions on the complex.

 * Each player has one robot with the same starting position.
 * A robot can carry up to 3 sample data files and 10 molecules at the same time.